Christmas tree kerfuffle tests rules on free expression at Capitol

-Republican Reps.
-Paul Tittl and Shae Sortwell have twice put up an artificial tree in the Capitol rotunda where, in non-pandemic years, a towering live Christmas tree has for decades been installed at around this time of year.
+Reps.
+Paul Tittl, of Manitowoc, and Shae Sortwell, of Two Rivers, have twice put up an artificial tree in the Capitol rotunda where, in non-pandemic years, a towering live Christmas tree has for decades been installed at around this time of year.

 And overnight Tuesday was the second time it’s been removed by Capitol Police, with Gov. Tony Evers’ Department of Administration contending simultaneously that the tree can’t remain because it doesn’t have a permit, and that the department is not the permitting agency for that section of the Capitol.